Carleslc/AudioToText/examples/spanish-to-english-deepl/README.md

 [06:00.480 --> 06:05.280] of these 680,000 hours of audio that had a text transcription to be able to do [06:05.280 --> 06:09.800] this supervised learning, had possibly turned to one of the biggest sources [06:09.800 --> 06:12.520] that we can find on the Internet, which is YouTube.
-[06:12.520 --> 06:16.960] In the end you already know that all YouTube videos have automatically generated subtitles.
+[06:12.520 --> 06:16.960] In the end you know that all YouTube videos have automatically generated subtitles.
 [06:16.960 --> 06:17.960] Well no.
-[06:17.960 --> 06:22.800] This is precisely what OpenAI emphasises in their paper to explain that they have done [06:22.800 --> 06:28.200] a filtering process to eliminate from the dataset any text generated by [06:28.200 --> 06:31.000] automatic speech recognition systems.
+[06:17.960 --> 06:22.800] This is precisely what OpenAI emphasises in its paper to explain that they have done [06:22.800 --> 06:28.200] a filtering process to eliminate from the dataset any text generated by [06:28.200 --> 06:31.000] automatic speech recognition systems.
 [06:31.000 --> 06:32.000] Why?